SmartPracticeschool/SPS-5853-Movie-ticketing-bot/README.md

 More functions and details are provided in Project Report.

-Note: I have added debug node as telegram sender and reciver since i was unable to remove my bot info from flow.
+Note: I have added dummy templete node as telegram sender and reciver node, since i was unable to remove my bot info from flow.
 Since it could be miss used to manipulate bot.